semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/DomainSpecification.md

 * The constraints defined in a Sub-DS MUST be as restrictive as the Super-DS or more restrictive.
 In order to be in compliance with a DS that has a Super-DS, a data instance MUST also be compliant to that Super-DS (instances that fit a Sub-DS MUST be a subset of those that fit its Super-DS).
 * A Sub-DS can introduce new constraints.
 This is also possible for already defined constraints, but they MUST be as restrictive as the Super-DS or more restrictive.
 This is a delicate challenge, e.g.
-  * Adding a new PropertyShape makes a Sub-DS more restrictive.
+  * Adding a new PropertyShape makes a Sub-DS more restrictive (if the Super-DS had `"sh:closed": false`).
   * Adding a new range to an inherited PropertyShape makes a Sub-DS less restrictive.
   * Adding a cardinality constraint (e.g. `sh:maxCount`) to an inherited PropertyShape makes a Sub-DS more restrictive.
   * Increasing the value of an inherited `sh:maxCount` constraint makes a Sub-DS less restrictive.